Table Mountain, Cape Town

 Did you know?Table Mountain, probably the most photographed landmark in South Africa, is now one of the New7Wonders of Nature.

 South Africa's most famous landmark, Table Mountain, is more than just a pile of rock in the bay.
-A protected reserve, it has some remarkable features that make it a great destination for nature-lovers, deserving of more than just a quick cable car ride to see the view from the top.
+A protected national park, it has some remarkable features that make it a great destination for nature-lovers, deserving of more than just a quick cable car ride to see the view from the top.

 The mountain forms part of Table Mountain National Park, which is globally recognised for its biodiversity, and contains truly unique fauna and flora.
 The park encompasses the Table Mountain chain stretching from Signal Hill in the north to Cape Point in the south and the seas and coastline of the peninsula.

 It is primarily an open-access park with only a few points where conservation fees are payable including Cape Point, Boulders (where you'll see penguins), the Kirstenbosch National Botanical Garden and Silvermine.
-The rest of the park offers open access and is free for all to enjoy.

 The Table Mountain Aerial Cableway was the solution to the arduous walk and climb to the top.
-Since its opening in 1929, more than 22-million people have taken the trip to the top of Table Mountain.
+Since its opening in 1929, more than 22 million people have taken the trip to the top of Table Mountain.
 The new cableway was upgraded and officially reopened on 4 October 1997.

-On the mountain you will also find a restaurant and a curio shop.
 There are plenty of hiking trails from the Camps Bay side of the mountain, as well as from the Kirstenbosch National Botanical Garden, and even from the city centre itself.

 Travel tips & Planning info